jina-ai/jina/docs/tutorials/gpu_executor.md

 ## Setting up the executor

-We will create a simple sentence encoder, and we'll start by creating the executor "skeleton" using jina's command line utility:
+We will create a simple sentence encoder, and we'll start by creating the Executor "skeleton" using Jina's command line utility:

 ```bash
 jina hub new